tensorflow/community/rfcs/20201221-tfmot-compression-api.md

 This is an API for a layer weight based compression algorithm.

 First, we start from a pre-trained model which the model developer has.
 And then convert the pre-trained model to training phase model for compression fine-tuning training.
-During the convert to training phase model, We call `init_training_weights_repr` for each tensor that we want to compress which is specified from the `get_compressible_weights` method.
+During the convert to training phase model, We call `init_training_weights` for each tensor that we want to compress which is specified from the `get_compressible_weights` method.

 During the training phase, `project_training_weights` method is called for each training step.
 After fine-tuning training for compression is finished, we convert the training phase model to a compressed model.
 We only call the `compress_training_weights` function once for each compressible tensor for converting.